-- (3) Except where subregulations (4) and (5) apply, all persons entering Namibia are subject to mandatory quarantine at own cost. - (4) The following categories of persons may be quarantined at the cost of the State - - (a) Namibian citizens who are - - (i) students enrolled for and undertaking a course of study at a school or an educational institution in Namibia or in a foreign country, on entering or leaving Namibia; - (ii) State patients, on entering or leaving Namibia; - (b) health professionals employed by the State and on official duty, on entering or leaving Namibia; - (c) persons entering Namibia to provide humanitarian assistance; - (d) persons entering Namibia on official government business, and in the case of Namibian government officials on official duty, on entering or leaving Namibia; or - (e) such persons as may be specified in the directives. - (5) Namibian citizens who are unable to pay for the cost of quarantine as required by these regulations may request for assistance from the State, in the form and manner determined in the directives.
+- (3) Except where subregulations (4) and (5) apply, all persons entering Namibia are subject to mandatory quarantine at own cost. - (4) The following categories of persons may be quarantined at the cost of the State - - (a) Namibian citizens who are - - (i) students enrolled for and undertaking a course of study at a school or an educational institution in Namibia or in a foreign country, on entering or leaving Namibia; - (ii) State patients, on entering or leaving Namibia;

-(6) Namibian citizens who leave Namibia for private business must, on returning to Namibia, be subjected to mandatory quarantine at own cost.
+- (b) health professionals employed by the State and on official duty, on entering or leaving Namibia: - (c) persons entering Namibia to provide humanitarian assistance; - (d) persons entering Namibia on official government business, and in the case of Namibian government officials on official duty, on entering or leaving Namibia; or - (e) such persons as may be specified in the directives. - (5) Namibian citizens who are unable to pay for the cost of quarantine as required by these regulations may request for assistance from the State, in the form and manner determined in the directives. - (6) Namibian citizens who leave Namibia for private business must, on returning to Namibia, be subjected to mandatory quarantine at own cost. - (7) Any person who leaves Namibia and returns to Namibia within three days of departure from Namibia is not required to present a negative Antigen Rapid Diagnostic Test test result or a SARS-CoV-2 PCR test result from the country of departure on re-entry into Namibia.